Mexico's Cemex profit up 8% on higher U.S. cement sales

-MEXICO CITY (Reuters) - Mexican cement producer Cemex CMXCPO.MX on Thursday reported about an 8% rise in first-quarter profit, boosted by higher sales in the United States, its biggest market.
+MEXICO CITY (Reuters) - Mexican cement producer Cemex CMXCPO.MX on Thursday reported an almost 8% rise in first-quarter profit, boosted by higher sales in the United States, its biggest market.

 Cemex’s net income rose to $42 million in the first quarter, from $39 million a year earlier, while total net sales increased 2% to $3.1 billion, the company said.